rhel-labs/instruqt/image-mode-day2/03-rollback-a-host/assignment.md

 ````
 bootOrder: rollback
 ````
+Feel free to explore `bootc status` further before moving on.

 As usual, a reboot is needed to apply changes.
 After the reboot, the rollback image will become the booted image, and will also become the new default in the boot order.
 ```bash,run